-There are approximately 30,000 children living in a family where there is HIV in the UK.
-The more schools know about these children, where they are and what kind of support they need, the better educated they will become about HIV.
-This can have a very positive effect overall.
-Not only on the awareness in their school, but also by helping to build better understanding in the wider population.
+The more schools know about children living in families affected by HIV and what kind of support they need, the better educated they will become about HIV.
+This can have a very positive effect, not only on the awareness in their school, but also by helping to build better understanding in the wider population.

 There are a few examples of schools that have not reacted well when they have found out about HIV in a child’s family.
-Often this has been because the information has been gained from another source and not shared in a formal conversation with the parent.
+Often this has been because the information has been gained from another source and not shared in a formal conversation with the parent or carer.

-It can be difficult to control how many people have information about HIV in your family.
-Telling a school can be worrying for parents who fear that the information will not be kept within the school and that parents and other people in their local community may find out.
+Telling a school can be worrying for parents/carers who fear that the information will not be kept within the school and that parents/carers and other people in their local community may find out.